Have you ever had a bad experience with a business? A poor meal or customer service that really made you angry and never want to return?

 This can happen with sourcing products from China.
 The difference is you will not know any products were bad or poor quality until well after the order placed, paid and shipped to you.
 Returning the products will cost you and your business dearly.

-The best thing to do is have the knowledge beforehand of your supplier, their products and the quality of both.
-This blog is going to walk you through the five characteristics of a better supplier of your products.
+The best thing to do is make your vendor selection beforehand, their products and the quality of both.
+This blog is going to walk you through the five characteristics of a better vendor of your products.

-The only thing worse than a bad supply of products from a Chinese supplier is a bad supplier from the outset.
+The only thing worse than a bad supply of products from a Chinese supplier is not following good vendor selection process from the start.

-It is quick and easy to search the Internet for ‘manage suppliers.’
-It is better to look for ‘good suppliers.’
+It is quick and easy to search the Internet for ‘vendor selection.’
+It is better to look for ‘vendor selection criteria.’

 Sourcing Nova’s purchasing agents work hard to find suppliers for your products.
 We have said it before, but it deserves repeating: